Wilowisp98/Wilowisp98/README.md

 if you want to learn a bit more about me, check out my blog, especially the [anti-resume page](https://wilowsballoc.bearblog.dev/anti-resume/).

 ## running projects
-- thesis - a dbscan improved version
+- thesis - playing with dbscan
 - board game recommendation system
 - chameleon computer vision project